module Gio::DatagramBased

 establishment — use methods on the underlying type to establish a connection

-before sending and receiving data through the GDatagramBased
+before sending and receiving data through the GDatagramBased API.
+For

 connectionless socket types the target/source address is specified or